MorrisMuriungi/hello-world/README.md

 # hello-world
 Welcome to the repo.
-Share ideas.
+Share ideas!